JeremiahKaren/35percent.github.io/_posts/2016-10-25-crowdfunding-successful-start.md

 Barratt was in the news last week, when its top London executive was [arrested](https://www.theguardian.com/business/2016/oct/19/barratt-executive-arrested-internal-inquiry-alastair-baird) on suspicion of bribery, following an investigation into the awarding of contracts.
-Barratt has [many developments in Southwark](http://35percent.org/2015-09-14-barratt-conquers-southwark/) and was contracted to build the replacement Canada Water library.
-Here Mr Baird can be seen present alongside Council chiefs at the [topping-out ceremony for the new library](http://www.southwark.gov.uk/news/article/146/new_iconic_southwark_building_emerges).
+Barratt has a large number of [developments in Southwark](http://35percent.org/2015-09-14-barratt-conquers-southwark/) and was contracted to build the replacement Canada Water library.
+Here Mr Baird can be seen alongside Council chiefs at the [topping-out ceremony for the new library](http://www.southwark.gov.uk/news/article/146/new_iconic_southwark_building_emerges).

 ![](http://35percent.org/img/cwltoppingout.png)